Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 button_opacity: the opacity of button

+resize_screen: Whether to resize the components when changing the screen size while using the software

 fps: frames per second of the screen

 key_settings: The dictionary of the 88 keys of the computer keyboard, please note that all the files in the sound path must contain the keys you have set to